rvda/axxesjs-workshop/src/exercises/exercises.md

 ## Component

 ### Exercise 1:
+    - include the workshop.ts file in the index.html file.
     - Make sure the WorkshopComponent is rendered to the body of the document.
     - Take a look at the tag property of the Component class and the getElementName function.
     - Only make changes in the render function in renderer.ts